andypoly/Unity-Shader-Graph-Custom-Functions/README.md

 Custom Function Node Documentation: https://docs.unity3d.com/Packages/com.unity.shadergraph@14.0/manual/Custom-Function-Node.html

 Documentation for writing the code is sparse!
 To find out what functions & variables you can use and how to read from the screen buffers, grab files like Functions.hlsl and ShaderVariables.hlsl from in Packages\Shader Graph\ShaderGraphLibrary.
+To see the actual code for say URP - view the ShaderLibrary folder under the Universal RP package.

 # Fullscreen shader graphs
 https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@14.0/manual/post-processing/post-processing-custom-effect-low-code.html